Zechariah 8 – Jerusalem Restored

 Says the LORD of hosts.

 a.
-If it is marvelous in the eyes of the remnant of the people: The promise of a transformed, prosperous, safe Jerusalem seemed a little too fantastic to believe when the city was half-built and the walls wouldn’t be completed for another 60 years.
+If it is marvelous in the eyes of the remnant of this people: The promise of a transformed, prosperous, safe Jerusalem seemed a little too fantastic to believe when the city was half-built, and the walls wouldn’t be completed for another 60 years.

 b.
 Will it also be marvelous in My eyes?
 Just because it seemed too big in the eyes of man, it was not too marvelous for the LORD.
 As Jesus said, “With men this is impossible, but with God all things are possible” (Matthew 19:26).

 i.
 “I remember when a boy being taken to see the residence of one of our nobility, and the good friend who took me noticed my astonishment at the largeness of the house.
 I was amazed at it, having never seen anything like it, and so I said, ‘What a house for a man to live in!’
 ‘Bless you, boy,’ said he, ‘this is only the kitchen!’
 I was only looking at the servants’ apartments, and was astonished at the grandeur thereof; but the mansion itself was a far nobler affair.
 Oftentimes when you see what the Lord has done, you are ready to cry out, ‘How can all this be?
 His goodness, his mercy, is it as great as this?’
 Rest assured that you have only seen a little of his goodness, as it were the kitchen of his great house: you have not seen the palace of the Most High, where he reveals his full power and splendour.”
 (Spurgeon)

 5. (7-8) The LORD says: Israel will be gathered, far more than the few who have returned thus far.

 “Thus says the LORD of hosts:

 ‘Behold, I will save My people from the land of the east